 - The SFTP (secure file transfer protocol) allows bulk data upload and generally suits most councils and some medium-sized private certification practices.

-- The CertAbility app for mobile / tablet requires manual data entry for each project and suits low-volume certification practices (council or private).
+- The CertAbility web app requires manual data entry for each project and suits low-volume certification practices (council or private).

 Data reporting options

-The following software are the only products verified by the Government as compliant with the data reporting requirements.
+The following software products and providers are the only products/providers verified by the Government as compliant with the data reporting requirements.

 - Better Built Software